TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-react.md

 }
 ```

 In the example above I'm only using an optimistic value for `formula`.
 The way I manage edit mode and cell selection make it simpler to implement optimistic updates by setting and restoring the state manually.
-Which makes me wonder, is it really worth adding the complexity of these additional abstractions for something that I can do easily do myself by manipulating state directly?
+Which makes me wonder, is it really worth adding the complexity of these additional abstractions for something that I can easily do myself?

 My initial assumption was that these are simple custom hooks that you could write for yourself.
 They actually rely heavily on concurrent rendering.